 The most effective training starts with an assessment to identify specific skills gaps.
 By understanding where your team needs the most development, you can tailor the curriculum to their needs.
 This customized approach makes the content immediately applicable, helping your team connect the dots between the training room and their daily sales calls.
 When salespeople see how a new technique can help them close a deal they’re working on right now, they’re far more likely to adopt it for good.

-Helping Your Team Retain What They Learn
+Help Your Team Retain What They Learn

 A single day of training, no matter how inspiring, is rarely enough to create lasting change.
 Without reinforcement, people naturally forget much of what they’ve learned.
 True behavioral change happens when training is treated as an ongoing process, not a one-time event.
 It requires consistent follow-up to turn new knowledge into ingrained habits.